 The Group has two reportable segments, as described below, which are the Group's main mineral mining and exploration projects.
-The Group has identified these segments based on the internal reports used and reviewed by the Group's Chief Executive Officer (the chief operating decision maker), in assessing performance and determining the allocation of resources.
+The Group has identified these segments based on the internal reports used and reviewed by the Group's Chief Executive Officer (the Chief Operating Decision Maker), in assessing performance and determining the allocation of resources.

 The accounting policies used by the Group in reporting segments internally are the same as the Group accounting policies.
-For the year ended 31 December 2018, the activities of the Group are managed in two reportable operating segments outlined below, consistent with how they were managed in the 2017 financial year:
+For the year ended 31 December 2019, the activities of the Group are managed in two reportable operating segments outlined below, consistent with how they were managed in the prior periods: